 When you decide to end your marriage in South Carolina, you can file a no-fault divorce or one founded on specific grounds.
 Grounds for a divorce in South Carolina include alcohol abuse, infidelity, drug abuse and physical abuse.
-In these situations, you will generally not need to prove an extended physical separation.
-For a no-fault divorce, you and your spouse will need to be living apart for at least one year to file.
+In these situations, you can avoid proving an extended physical separation.
+For a no-fault divorce in South Carolina, you and your spouse will need to be living apart for at least one year to file.

 Understanding Uncontested Divorces

 A divorce may be either no-fault or based on specific grounds in addition to being contested or uncontested.
 An uncontested or “simple” divorce in South Carolina is one where both parties agree on the basics of divorce.
 This means they can reach a consensus on:

 - Division of property

 - Child support

 Usually, uncontested divorce happens after a couple has been separated for at least a year.
 Both parties are ready to leave the marriage, are willing to move forward and agree on the basic terms of how post-marriage life will work.

 Since so much is agreed upon, uncontested divorces can take as little as two or three months to resolve after the separation requirements are fulfilled.

 How an Uncontested Divorce Works